Overview

 Prerequisites

-How to configure SSPM In ServiceNow
+How to configure SSPM in ServiceNow

 From ServiceNow, go to All >> Application Registry (1)